May We Be Forgiven

 May We Be Forgiven is a 2012 novel by American writer A. M. Homes.
-It won the 2013 Baileys Women's Prize for Fiction (formerly the Orange Prize for Fiction).
+It won the 2013 Baileys Women's Prize for Fiction.

 Writing and publication

 What became the first chapter of the novel was published as a short story in Granta Magazine 100th issue in 2007.
 It was selected by Salman Rushdie for The Best American Short Stories 2008.
 Homes went on to develop characters and plot as a novel.